b. 1971, Pittsburgh, PA

 (b.
 1971, Pittsburgh PA), YESNIK’s paintings have been shown nationally and internationally in galleries such as: Library Street Collective in Detroit; Jules Maeght Gallery in San Francisco; Die Kunstagentin in Cologne, Germany.
 His works are also in the collections of Takashi Murakami, The Penny and Russell Fortune Collection in Indianapolis Indiana, Victoria and Albert Museum in London and The Dean Collection in New York.

-Lux Art Institute, Encinitas CA (forthcoming solo, JAN)
+Lux Art Institute, Encinitas CA (solo)

 "For Better or Worse" YESNIK x JAYBO, (F-U) For the Unconventional, Los Angeles CA (duo)